AdobeDocs/audience-manager.it-IT/help/using/integration/media-data-integration/click-data-pixels.md

 ## Risposta

-In base all&#39;esempio precedente, il browser viene reindirizzato a [!DNL URL]quanto segue:
+Based on the above example, the browser is redirected to the following [!DNL URL]:

 [!DNL `https://adobe.com/callback?creative=1235&campaign=4709&adgroup=3408&placement=1001`]